A team member forwarded this page to you

 Retros aren’t producing change.

 The team leaves with action items that sound great in the meeting.
 By next sprint, the same issues come up again.
+Nobody tracks what carried over.
 Nothing sticks.

 People aren’t being honest.